mtreinik/rubric/README.md

 Here the emphasis is not on grading but giving feedback to the student with an easy and efficient tool.

+# Design principles

+- User can create, load and save their own rubrics
+- User can export filled rubric to Google Docs
+- Works in a browser
+- No server needed
+-

 # Development

 ## TODO